Ensono/amido.github.io/docs/workloads/azure/backend/netcore/architecture/data_storage_comsosdb_netcore.md

 **It is expected that the implementations of these interfaces are reused between requests, for that reason it will be registered as singletons to improve the performance.**

-Applications using the Document Storage does not need to be aware of the implementations, this is why you should only need the **Amido.Stacks.Data.Documents** namespace where it is being used.
+Applications using the Document Storage does not need to be aware of the implementations, this is why you should only need the **Ensono.Stacks.Data.Documents** namespace where it is being used.
 Doing so, will make easier to Mock DB dependencies when doing unit tests.

 <br />

 ### CosmosDB Package

-The CosmosDB implementation of the document storage is called CosmosDbDocumentStorage and is available in the package Amido.Stacks.Data.Documents.CosmosDB.
+The CosmosDB implementation of the document storage is called CosmosDbDocumentStorage and is available in the package Ensono.Stacks.Data.Documents.CosmosDB.

 The package makes use of the CosmosDB SDK v3, that contains a few improvements compared to previous version, the most notorious one is the simplicity in the interfaces available, for more details, please check the announcements [here](https://azure.microsoft.com/en-gb/blog/azure-cosmos-dotnet-sdk-version-3-0-now-in-public-preview/).